 Be obsessed or be average by G. Cardone, summary & review

-The book breaks cliches about cold-blooded, pragmatic and cautious entrepreneurs, and reveals the importance of passion on the road to success and wealth.
+The book breaks cliches about cold-blooded, pragmatic and cautious entrepreneurs, and reveals the importance of passion on the road to massive success and wealth.

 A great source of inspiration for anybody, especially going through some rugged times.